5 things to do right now to get the most out of your podcast interviews

 1. Podcast Prep Punch List

-A little preparation goes a long way when you are interviewed for a podcast.
+A little preparation goes a long way when getting ready to be a guest on a podcast.
 A podcast interview is a relaxed conversation full of personal discovery.
 Podcasts allow you to connect to the host and their audience in a meaningful way.
 It’s helpful to have an intention going into a podcast interview if you expect results.
 Use this punch list to prepare for each podcast interview properly and soothe any big emotions that may arise.

 - Make sure your recording hardware/software is functioning correctly.